unified-naming-convention/NamingStandard/api/instances.md

-# Roblox
+# Instances

-The **Roblox** functions are used to interact with Roblox Instances and their properties.
+The **Instance** functions are used to interact with game objects and their properties.

 ---